Meet Our Team

 Susanne says: “Narrative plays an important part in my work, whether it’s telling the story of an audience’s experience, or using storytelling as a tool to shape that interaction.
 It’s in the connections between people, places, objects and ideas that these stories unfold.”

-Alex has over 13 years of experience in working in the museum sector, delivering programmes and projects which engage visitors, learners and the curious with culture.
+Alex has over 15 years of experience in working in the museum sector, delivering programmes and projects which engage visitors, learners and the curious with culture.
 As a consultant he works with organisations to understand audience engagement, interpretation and experiential design.
 This is supported with an expertise in the affordances of digital platforms and a broad view of how digital skills, strategy and practice are embedded across organisations.
 At the V&A he led the Digital Programmes team for eight years, delivering a programme of events, workshops, London Design Festival and creative digital commissions.
+Alex designed and led an international training course as part of the V&A Learning Academy, provided in-depth advice and practical support for organisations establishing digital learning programmes and engagement.
+His independent creative practice which develops interpretation and digital applications for artists, museums and galleries, including immersive installations, sound design and practical fit-outs.

 His research and work in digital projects and museum education has taken him to a number of organisations including Museum of London as a member of the Learning team, ArtUK, MO Museum and and Brighton Festival.
 He is a visiting lecturer at University College London and Central Saint Martins and Creative Industries Advisory Board Member at London South Bank University.
 Having studied at University of Wales, Aberystwyth, Alex went on to gain an MA in Museums and Galleries in Education at UCL Institute of Education.